the-turing-way/the-turing-way/workshops/book-dash/book-dash-feb20-report.md

 *_The Turing Way_ Community, & Scriberia.
 Illustrations from the book dash 2020*

-The remaining artwork have been shared on Zenodo: https://doi.org/10.5281/zenodo.3332807 under CC-BY license and will be added in the book going forward.
+The remaining artwork have been shared on Zenodo: http://doi.org/10.5281/zenodo.3695300 under CC-BY license and will be added in the book going forward.
 Please wait to share them on social media as the Turing Way Team will get the attribution sorted.

-Once published, you are welcome to share, reuse and distribute them by attributing "_The Turing Way_ Community, & Scriberia.
-Illustrations from _The Turing Way_ book dashes".
+Once published, you are welcome to share, reuse and distribute them by attributing "The Turing Way Community, & Scriberia.
+(2020, March 3).
+Illustrations from the Turing Way book dashes.
+Zenodo. http://doi.org/10.5281/zenodo.3695300".

 ## Feedback